 - 1/2 teaspoon red pepper flakes

 - Remove the greens from the stems and tear into bite-sized pieces.
-I normally do this all by hand just tearing the greens away from the stem and into smaller pieces.

 - Add the sliced garlic and cook for 1 minute or until it becomes aromatic.